ZucchiniZe/AWSExample/AWSExample/README.md

 6. Profit, you now have everything you need to interface with the Amazon SDK for .NET!

-I have tried to make [Program.cs](Program.cs) as readable as possible to allow for copying.
+I have tried to make my code as readable as possible to allow for copying and learning.

+[Program.cs](Program.cs) handles all the client initializations and connecting to the service plus the cli [Operations.cs](Operations.cs) handles all of the actual interfacing with the S3 API.